JonaBenja/pitch_lstm/README.md

 # PITCH LSTM
-This repository contains the code for my bachelor thesis about pitch tracking with an LSTM neural network.
+This repository contains the code for my bachelor thesis about pitch tracking with an LSTM neural network: "A bidirectional LSTM network for pitch estimation of speech sounds".

 ## STRUCTURE